 - time delays and inefficiencies become probabilities;

-- it’s difficult to make an accurate, long term decision that gets maintained.
+- difficulty making accurate, long term decisions that get maintained.

-- Are there existing solutions that can be tried before anything new is considered?
+- Are there alternative solutions that can be tried (workarounds) before anything new is considered?

 - What has prevented the problem from being resolved until now (current systems, politics, rules, relationships, money, technology)?